 - Up to 10 minutes run time with a 4 hour charge time

-- 2-year guarantee when you register your cleaner with Shark
+- 2-year guarantee when you register your vacuum cleaner with Shark

-The Shark Handvac is a cordless handheld vacuum that’s designed to complement your corded vacuum cleaner, rather than replace it.
-It’s a great tool for spot cleaning and getting into those awkward spaces, but don’t expect it to handle bigger cleaning jobs.
+The Shark CH950UKT is a cordless handheld vacuum that’s designed to complement your corded vacuum cleaner, rather than replace it.
+We found that it’s a great tool for spot cleaning when you don’t want to get out your full-size vac, but the 10-minute run-time makes it unsuitable for longer cleaning sessions.

 As you would expect from a handheld vacuum, the Handvac has a simple design with an easy-grip rear handle.
 Shark has also kept it lightweight at 1.39kg (similar to the 1.38kg Dyson V7 Trigger,) which means it’s convenient to use and suitable for people with arthritis or hand pain.